Conditions We Treat

 • Dupuytren’s contracture

-• Finger injuries, such as dislocations, mallet finger, jersey finger and trigger finger
+• Finger injuries like dislocations, mallet finger, jersey finger, and trigger finger

 • Fractures, including distal radius and boxer’s fractures